libp2p/specs/relay/circuit-v2.md

 - `<relay-R2-multiaddr>/p2p-circuit/p2p-circuit-security/noise/p2p/QmTarget`

-Once the initiator received the above multiaddresses and decides to initiate a relayed connection to the target, it needs to decide whether it wants to secure the relayed connection via TLS or Noise.
-Say it decides for Noise it would then include the multiaddresses below in it `HopMessage` with type `Connect` in the `peer` field:
+Once the initiator received the above multiaddresses and decides to initiate a relayed connection to the target, it needs to decide whether it wants to use `R1` or `R2` and whether it wants to secure the relayed connection via TLS or Noise.
+Say it decides for `R1` and Noise it would then include the multiaddress below in it `HopMessage` with type `Connect` in the `peer` field:

 - `<relay-R1-multiaddr>/p2p-circuit/p2p-circuit-security/noise/p2p/QmTarget`
-- `<relay-R2-multiaddr>/p2p-circuit/p2p-circuit-security/noise/p2p/QmTarget`

-Note that all addresses sent by the initiator in the `peer` field MUST share the same security protocol for the relayed connection (`/p2p-circuit-security/<security-protocol>`).
+Note when activly relaying and thus potentially including multiple addresses in the `peer` field that all addresses sent by the initiator MUST share the same security protocol for the relayed connection (`/p2p-circuit-security/<security-protocol>`).

 ### Stop Protocol